Cortesj/Cortesj/README.md

 ### Hi there 👋

+I am a Computer Science Major, specifically Information Systems, at Berea College.
+Currently on my last year for my Undergrad as excited to get my degree and eventually find my future career.

+I am currently studying Linux enviorment's and their usage of KVMs.
+Furthermore, I am looking into the WSL project currently proposed by Microsoft, which seems farily interesting and seems to be gaining speed!
+I hope to continue to working on some PowerShell scripts to utilize the USMT tool on existing enterprise networks since my Co-op at Shaw Industries.

+Contact:
+Jose_Cortes@berea.edu
+Jose_M_Cortes@outlook.com

 <!--
 **Cortesj/Cortesj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.